brittaney-bmkb/cv3/src/components/SearchBar/SearchBar.md

 The `Search` component is a React component designed to integrate and manage a search widget within a mapping application.
 It utilizes the ArcGIS API for JavaScript `SearchWidget` to provide a powerful and customizable search functionality for users interacting with the map.

 ### Change Log
+## [v3.0.2] - 2025-02-26

+### Changed
+- the `updateSearchText` function now executes the `initalizeSearchSources` function and passes an updated object of search sources to the sources property of the searchWidget when the language changes in the app.
+This allows the search source names and placeholder text to be replaced with English or Spanish translations depending on the user language selection.

+### Change Log
 ## [v3.0.0-beta.2] - 2024-04-25

 ### Changed